WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 ---

 ### Publish your flow
-> Turn on Validation at the bottom right corner of teh flow builder
+> Turn on Validation at the bottom right corner of the flow builder
 >
 > If there are no Flow Errors, Click Publish
 >